When Ads Become Profiles: Uncovering the Invisible Risk of Web Advertising at Scale with LLMs: Results

 \subsection{Dataset}

-For this study, we utilise a large-scale, longitudinal dataset from a data donation project.
-The project recruits volunteer participants from the Australian public to donate data about the advertisements they encounter on Facebook.
-This data is collected via a custom-built, privacy-preserving browser plugin that participants install, which automatically captures sponsored posts from their News Feeds.
-Participants in the original study joined by installing the browser plugin and completing a demographic questionnaire.
-Once installed, the plugin automatically detects and collects sponsored posts from the participant's Facebook News Feed as they browse the platform on a desktop or laptop computer.
-The collected data for each ad includes the ad creative (image and text), associated metadata, and a link to the de-identified demographic profile of the participant who observed it.
-This methodology provides a unique, user-centric view of the ad ecosystem, capturing the personalised ads that are otherwise inaccessible to public scrutiny.
-The full dataset made available to us comprises over 700,000 ad observations collected between 2021 and 2023 from over 2,000 Australian Facebook users who provided demographic information.
-This extensive, real-world dataset allows us to conduct a robust, large-scale audit of both the ad targeting systems and the potential for user profile reconstruction by LLMs.
+To empirically evaluate our threat model, we utilise a large-scale, longitudinal dataset sourced from the Australian Ad Observatory, a citizen science project run by the ARC Centre of Excellence for Automated Decision-Making and Society (ADM+S)~\cite{angus2024computational, angus2024australian}.
+The project recruits volunteer participants from the Australian public to donate data about the advertisements they encounter on Facebook via a custom-built, privacy-preserving browser plugin~\cite{angus2024computational, angus2024australian}.
+Crucially, this collection mechanism mirrors the exact vantage point of the malicious browser extension described in our threat model (Section~\ref{sec:threat_model}), it passively captures the stream of sponsored posts directly from the user's feed as they browse the website.
+Participants joined by installing the plugin and completing a detailed demographic questionnaire, which provides the high-fidelity \textit{ground truth} necessary to benchmark adversarial inference accuracy.
+The collected data for each ad includes the ad creative (image and text), associated metadata, and a link to the de-identified user profile.
+This methodology provides a unique, user-centric view of the ad ecosystem, capturing the personalised ads that are otherwise inaccessible to public scrutiny via scraping or ad libraries.
+The full dataset made available to us comprises over 700,000 ad observations collected between 2021 and 2023 including demographic information from over 2,000 Australian Facebook users.
+This extensive, real-world dataset allows us to conduct a robust, large-scale study of the potential for user profiling attack by LLMs under realistic conditions.